Next Steps For Your Solar Project

 2. Site Survey

 Site Survey captures photos of your project location with our drone, pictures of your electrical situation and internet router location, and collects any other information relevant to designing your project.
-We ask you to be present for at least the beginning or end of the survey.
-The surveyor is onsite to gather information however for specific questions or additional project requests, you should contact your energy consultant so these will get included in your design scope.
+We would like for you to be present for the survey to provide access to the property, however if we have permission to enter the areas needed, this is not mandatory.
+The surveyor is onsite to gather information.
+For specific questions or additional project requests, you should contact your energy consultant so these will get included in your design scope.

 3. Design Confirmation and Approval

 Our NABCEP certified design team follows industry best-practices and the most recent state and national electrical code requirements so you can be sure your system is high performing, code-compliant and safe for you and your family.
 They will generate a comprehensive design of your system to ensure it can be installed in the manner and perform as you expect in the location discussed with your consultant.
 This process will also surface any previously unidentified issues that could require a change to your design or project scope, including unpermitted structures or poor roof conditions.
+AES will not install on unpermitted structures or on a roof with less than half of its lifespan remaining.
 Your energy consultant will inform you when your design is complete to make sure it matches your expectations.
 Once we have your approved design, we will convert it to a completed planset to submit to your jurisdiction for permitting.
-This process is comprehensive and will usually take around three - four weeks.
+This process is comprehensive and can take from 4-6 weeks..
 During this initial design period we may need to contact you for additional information, but otherwise we will reconnect when we have a completed design ready for your review.

 4. Utility Interconnection and Permit Submission

 With your approved project design and planset, we will submit your applications for utility interconnection and open a permit with your jurisdiction.
-We will ask you to e-sign your utility interconnection application early in the paperwork stage so P&GE can do their initial engineering review and it is ready to go when we submit for permit.
+We will ask you to e-sign your utility interconnection application after we have an approved design so it is ready to go when we submit for permit.
+Your approved utility application date secures your place in line with regards to which version of net energy metering you will be entitled to.
 In rare cases, a grid infrastructure upgrade may be needed to connect your solar project.
 This application process will inform us of this situation and your options for moving forward.
 This is also where the jurisdiction will issue their findings on any permitting issues on the property, which is why we try to proactively catch them all in design.

 5. Equipment Acquisition

 We maintain as much product inventory as possible on-hand.
-Depending on supply chain dynamics, there are certain high-demand products that are more subject to backorder than others (such as energy storage).
+Depending on supply chain dynamics, there are certain high-demand products that are more subject to backorder than others..
 Once we have an approved design, we place a purchase order for your product if it is not already in our warehouse.

 6. Installation and Permit Final